Water Conservation - Frequently Asked Questions

 2. What are the mandatory water use restrictions?

-- Watering lawns in a manner that causes runoff, or within 48 hours after measurable precipitation; and
+- Watering lawns in a manner that causes runoff or watering within 48 hours after measurable precipitation.

 9. Will my water bill go up?